top of page

 NOWADAYS...

 Since 2013, I've been working as a creative editor/mentor for writers, and I LOVE it.
 I love it when people get published, or win awards, but I especially love seeing people fall in love with their own work and lift it to levels they didn't know they could reach.
+I regularly teach workshops online and all over town, and delight in uplifting the voices of other writers.

 I hope I get to work with YOU!